RodolfoMendoza159/fast-food-planner/README.txt

 python manage.py load_menu_data
 //

-Create a superuser, this is the admin account, name it User1, use User1@email.com and password 123456( or anything you want)
+Create a superuser, this is the admin account, name it userMaster, use master@email.com and password 123456( or anything you want )

 //
 python manage.py createsuperuser